Characterization of fractional Chern insulator quasiparticles in twisted homobilayer MoTe$_2$: FQH quasiparticles at in the LLL

-The ground state of the gate-screened Coulomb interaction at $\nu=2/3$ is approximately the particle-hole conjugate of the celebrated Laughlin model state, with three-fold topological degeneracy on the torus and Abelian quasiparticle excitations.
-To generate $N_{\rm qp}$ quasiparticles in the ground state, we add $N_{\rm qp}$ magnetic fluxes and $N_{\rm qp}$ fermions to the system, leading to $N_\phi=\frac{1}{2}(3N-N_{\rm qp})$.
-We consider the cases with sufficiently dilute quasiparticles, such that the charge gap of the finite system remains open.
-In principle, we should diagonalize the full Hamiltonian $H_{\rm int}+\sum_{j=1}^{N_{\rm qp}}U_{\rm imp}({\bm w}_j)$ to get states with localized quasiparticles, where $U_{\rm imp}({\bm w})$ is an attractive impurity potential aiming to pin a quasiparticle at the specific position ${\bm w}$.
-However, localized quasiparticles break the translation invariance on the torus, making this direct diagonalization computationally expensive.
+The ground state of the gate-screened Coulomb interaction at $\nu=2/3$ is approximately the particle-hole conjugate of the celebrated Laughlin model state, with three-fold topological degeneracy on the torus and Abelian quasiparticles.
+To generate $N_{\rm qp}$ quasiparticles in the ground state, we add $N_{\rm qp}$ magnetic fluxes and $N_{\rm qp}$ fermions to the system, leading to

+The reason of this choice can be seen from the thin-torus configuration~\cite{PhysRevB.77.155308} of the $\nu=2/3$ Laughlin state: $110110\cdots110110$, where $1$ denotes an occupied LLL orbital and $0$ denotes an empty LLL orbital.
+We can create a single $111$ block by adding one occupied orbital (flux), so that the local charge density is increased by $e/3$ compared to the ground state, corresponding to a quasiparticle.
+The relation between $N_\phi$ and $N$ is exactly Eq.~(\ref{eq:NNphi}) if we repeat this procedure for $N_{\rm qp}$ times.